 For polar guides and logistics support we will be working with a Longyearbyen-based company with extensive experience supporting logistically-complicated expeditions and productions all over Svalbard.

 CAMP SETUP & SAFETY

 The Arctic is no place for a weak camp setup.
 Our basecamp will feature a spacious and super comfortable kitchen/dining/chilling tent, heated by paraffin stove, along with separate 4-season sleeping tents.

 Svalbard’s geography and climate may be fully unsuited for growing food, but that doesn’t mean we aren’t going to eat well.
-Breakfasts and dinners will be prepared by our camp guides and served hot.
+Breakfasts and dinners will be prepared from scratch and served hot by our camp guides.
 For lunches we’ll dig into expedition-style meals on the glacier at the bottom of a line, or back at camp if shredding nearby.
 There will also be plenty of snacks available at all times.
 For serious coffee drinkers, we should mention that we are too!

 POLAR BEAR SAFETY